LondonComputadores/turivius-code-challenge/README.md

                     # Turivius-Code-Challenge

-This is a code challenge as part of the Turivius recruitment process
+## This is a code challenge as part of the Turivius recruitment process

+### In this code challenge I'm developing a couple of apps as 2 different microservices where one is a django admin and the other one where is a django rest api app fot consuming a certain website or database with sql and orm for data persistence.

 How it's being built: